-Save the date for our spring meeting of WG Roma inclusion that will take place on 9-10 April in Toulouse on the theme 'How can cities support Roma to move from camps into adequate housing?'
+Our spring meeting of WG Roma inclusion took on 9-10 April in Toulouse on the theme 'How can cities support Roma to move from camps into adequate housing?'

 Rationale of study visit